-EMCO will be the Service Orchestration Engine in ICN family and is responsible for the VNF life cycle management, tenant management and Tenant resource quota allocation and managing Resource Orchestration engine (ROE) to schedule VNF workloads with Multi-site scheduler awareness and Hardware Platform abstraction (HPA).
+EMCO will be the Service Orchestration Engine in ICN family and is responsible for the VNF life cycle management, tenant management and tenant resource quota allocation and managing Resource Orchestration Engine (ROE) to schedule VNF workloads with multi-site scheduler awareness and Hardware Platform Abstraction (HPA).
 It can be used to deploy the K8s App components (as shown in fig. II), NFV Specific components and NFVi SDN controller in the edge cluster.
-In R5 release EMCO will be used to deploy the K8s add-on such as OVN, NFD, and Intel device plugins such as SRIOV in the edge location (as shown in figure I).
 Required an Akraino dashboard that sits on the top of EMCO to deploy the VNFs.